 Management has a great influence on workplace culture.
 Leaders have to act as role models for their company values – they need to practice what they preach.
 Moreover, management must ensure that behaviors that align with company culture are clearly communicated.
 Behaviors that are not tolerated must be addressed.
 For example, if excellent service is one of your values, do not let your employees bad-mouth customers – this may seep into customer interactions.

-Make candidates know your company values from day one.
-State our values in the interviews, and ask candidates questions about how they have demonstrated your company values.
+Make candidates know your company values from day one; state your values in the interviews, and ask candidates questions about how they have demonstrated your company values.
 This will help you hire like-minded people that are aligned with your organizational values and company culture.
-91 percent of managers in the U.S. say a candidate's alignment with the company culture is equal to or more important than skills and experience.
-Managers want direct reports that are aligned with the company, and it's no surprise why: according to a recent Glassdoor survey, values and culture top the list of employee satisfaction factors.
-Happy employees are engaged and productive employees.
-Increasing your employees’ awareness of value alignment will make them more engaged.
+91 percent of managers in the U.S. say a candidate’s alignment with the company culture is equal to or more important than skills and experience.

 How do you integrate company values into your organization’s day-to-day?